NGC 986

 NGC 986 is a barred spiral galaxy in the southern constellation of Fornax, located about 76 million light-years away.
-It was discovered on August 5, 1826 by the Scottish astronomer James Dunlop, who described it as a "faint nebula, of an irregular round figure".
+It was discovered on August 5, 1826, by the Scottish astronomer James Dunlop, who described it as a "faint nebula, of an irregular round figure".
 The galaxy has an angular size of 3′.8 × 1′.9 with a visual magnitude of 10.9.
 It belongs to the Fornax Cluster of galaxies.
 This galaxy has a nearby companion, NGC 986A, at an angular separation of 17 arcminute, corresponding to a projected separation of 110 kpc.
 The two appear unconnected.

 The morphological class of NGC 986 is (R′1)SB(rs)b, indicating this is a barred spiral (SB) with an outer pseudo-ring (R′1), an incomplete inner ring (rs), and moderately wound spiral arms (b).
 The galactic plane is inclined at an angle of 37° to the line of sight from the Earth.
 The resulting ellipsoidal profile has its major axis aligned along a position angle of 127°.

 The nucleus of NGC 986 is undergoing intense star formation and there is an H II region at the core.
 The large central bar extends ~14 kpc and is rich in dense gas.
 The galaxy contains two large, extended and slightly warped arms that begin at each end of the central bar, forming an S-shape.
 There may be a tidally-disrupted dwarf galaxy at the end of its northern arm.

+Supernova

+One supernova has been observed in NGC 986: SN 2018lei (Type Ic, mag.
+16.8) was discovered by ASAS-SN on 31 December 2018.